 Retrieve Document (ITI-68)

 Currently only synchronous queries (Request/Response Behavior Model) is supported in MHD and hence the DAF actors will only support the synchronous query behavior models for RESTful Query Stack.

+Using PDQm for DAF

+In the context of DAF, the PDQm Profile is used to find patient identifiers based on patient demographic data for a single patient both within the context of LDAF (Intra-Enterprise) and TDAF (Inter-Enterprise).

+The following is a mapping of DAF Actors/transactions to PDQm Actors/transactions based on IHE PDQm Profile